Fadnavis to meet Amit Shah in Delhi today as Maharashtra impasse continues

 The BJP won 105 seats in the Assembly polls, results of which were declared on October 24, while the Sena got 56.

-However, the two parties, which fought the polls in alliance, have got caught in a stalemate over the chief minister's post, with the Sena demanding equal division of the top post's tenure and the BJP rejecting it.
+However, the two parties, which fought the polls in the alliance, have got caught in a stalemate over the chief minister's post, with the Sena demanding an equal division of the top post's tenure and the BJP rejecting it.

 Sources, however, said the meeting with Shah will be to discuss aid from the National Disaster Relief Fund (NDRF) to farmers affected by unseasonal rains across the state.